apache/spark/docs/mllib-frequent-pattern-mining.md

 [`FPGrowth`](api/java/org/apache/spark/mllib/fpm/FPGrowth.html) implements the
 FP-growth algorithm.
-It take an `RDD` of transactions, where each transaction is an `Array` of items of a generic type.
+It take an `JavaRDD` of transactions, where each transaction is an `Iterable` of items of a generic type.
 Calling `FPGrowth.run` with transactions returns an [`FPGrowthModel`](api/java/org/apache/spark/mllib/fpm/FPGrowthModel.html) that stores the frequent itemsets with their frequencies.